-To work with files from your machine or any other place you have access to, attach the directory you need to the Project tool window.
+User files are the files that are stored on your machine or any other place you have access to.
+In GoLand, they are available to work with in the Project tool window.

 Attach a directory with SQL files